CrossLangNV/DGFISMA_paragraph_detection/README.md

 We refer to tests/test_files/xmi/ for example xmi's, and to be extracted enumerations.
 Corresponding html's and json (containing CAS objects in base64) are also provided.

-Note that currently, detection of enumeration, is only supported for "html" files (i.e. "cas_content" equal to "html" ).
+Note that currently, detection of enumeration, is only supported for "html" files (i.e. "content_type" equal to "html" ).

 ## DeepSegment: